TranPhucVinh/C/Kernel/procfs entry.md

 Create a procfs folder and a file inside it (``/proc/new_proc_dir/new_proc_file``) with those 2 features:

-* Send data to that procfs file
+* Write data to that procfs file
 * Read responsed data from that procfs file

 Send data to that procfs file: ``echo 7 > /proc/new_proc_dir/new_proc_file``